Masters’ hit gives Tx Tech 5-4 win at CWS, sends Hogs home

 UP NEXT

-Texas Tech plays another elimination game Wednesday against the loser of Monday night’s game between Michigan and Florida State.
+Texas Tech plays another elimination game Wednesday against Florida State.